Bias Incident Response Team Hero Background Image

 The BIRT will work to provide education and prevention programs and outreach initiatives in the form of bystander intervention trainings/workshops to students, marketing and communication that educates others about what bias may look like, and help students understand how to effectively report any concerns they have.
 The goal is to be as transparent as possible about college processes and to help the Otis College community understand how all can contribute to an inclusive and affirming campus climate.

-The BIRT also functions to ensure the evaluation of policies and procedures and make any recommendations that may impact College policies to the Senior Team through the Associate Vice President for Diversity, Equity, and Inclusion.
+The BIRT also functions to ensure the evaluation of policies and procedures and make any recommendations that may impact College policies to the Senior Team through the Director of Diversity, Equity, Inclusion, and Belonging.

 Related Policies